ujjwalguptaofficial/jsstore.docs/content/tutorial/database/column.md

 }
 ```

-A column has following properties -
+👉 Column has following options -

 * primaryKey: boolean, // declare this column as primary key (optional)